-In total there are 56 retail units in the seven identified retail parks, plus the four supermarkets identified in Section A. Of the 56 retail park units six are vacant (10.7%) but as noted above five of the six are on one site.
-The Anglia Retail Park on Bury Road occupies a site which is between a currently unused Park and Ride site (which has recently been granted temporary consent for car sales) and a large playing field area which is proposed as an allocation for housing.
+In total there are 57 retail units in the seven identified retail parks, plus the four supermarkets identified in Section A. Of the 57 retail park units six are vacant (10.5%) but as noted above five of the six are on one site.
+The Anglia Retail Park on Bury Road occupies a site which is between a former Park and Ride site (on which a car sales use is now operating under a temporary consent) and a large playing field area which is proposed as an allocation for housing.
+The increase in units relates to the addition of a Costa Coffee at Anglia Retail Park.

-Different uses are defined by the Use Classes Order4.
+Different uses are defined by the Use Classes Order.
 The use classes are shown in Appendix 1.
 A1 uses can be broadly classified as 'shops'.
-Twelve of the 56 units identified are occupied by non-A1 uses and these are shown in Table 3 below.
+Thirteen of the 57 units identified are occupied by non-A1 uses and these are shown in Table 3 below.